 Use collections.
 As mentioned earlier, collections are a great way to organize your products into specific categories that customers search for on Google.
 Creating collections that reflect your customers’ keywords increases the chances of your products appearing in relevant search results.

-To optimize your collections for SEO, include the category keyword in the title, description, image alt text, search engine listing, page title, Meta description, and URL handle.
-This will help search engines understand what your collections are about, ranking them accordingly.
+To optimize your collections for SEO, include the category keyword in the title, description, image alt text, search engine listing, page title, meta description, and URL handle.
+This will help search engines understand what your collections are about and rank them accordingly.

 For example, if you sell running shoes, you might create collections for “trail running shoes,” “road running shoes,” and “athletics shoes.”
 Including relevant keywords in your collection titles and descriptions can help customers find exactly what they’re looking for, improving your chances of ranking for those keywords.